galahad1/Teaching-HEIGVD-AIT-2016-Labo-Docker/report/AIT_Lab4_Iannetta_Tano_Lassalle_Loan.md

   Squash or flatten mean that multiples layers of an image will become one single layer.
 The result of this is to reduce the size of an image.
 It is a very powerful technique, however, it should not be used for every image.
 You will probably sacrify some functionality in the process, so it's important to think about it twice.
 But, let say, if we use someonelse's image and it's too heavy and we want to optimize its size, it is a good tool to use.

 2. Propose a different approach to architecture our images to be able to reuse as much as possible what we have done.
-Your proposition should also try to avoid as much as possible repetitions between your images.
+Your proposition should also try to avoid as much as possible repetitions between your images (wget curl vim rsyslog, ...).
+We can use an option to avoid installation of these package with --no-install-recommends.

-   First, we have to do what is explained in the previous question.
-Making all instructions in one commands.
-It will reduce the number of layers.
-Then,
-   we could optimize the size of the image removing all the packages we installed and that we no longer need (wget curl vim rsyslog, ...) or use an option such as --no-install-recommends.
+   First of all, we have to make all instructions in one commands.
+It will reduce the number of layers of an image.
+Next, we could shrink the size of the image by removing all packages that are useless.
+Finally, we could separate instructions to permit to Docker to cache reusable layer.
-   Since we know that Docker caches each layers and reuses them when it is needed, we could separated the instruction that will be-reused in other Dockerfiles.
 Like this, when Docker builds an image and had already cached one of the layers, it will simply reuse it.

 3. Provide the `/tmp/haproxy.cfg` file generated in the `ha` container after each step.
 Place the output into the `logs` folder like you already did for the Docker logs in the previous tasks.
 Three files are expected.

    You can find the config file when only the ha container is started at `/logs/task_4/configFileHa`

    You can find the config file when ha and s1 containers are started at `/logs/task_4/configFileS1`

    You can find the config file when ha, s1 and s2 containers are started at `/logs/task_4/configFileS2`

    In addition, provide a log file containing the output of the `docker ps` console and another file (per container) with `docker inspect <container>`.
 Four files are expected.

    You can find the `docker ps` log file at `/logs/task_4/dockerPs`